QubesOS/qubes-doc/managing-os/reinstall-template.md

 If you suspect your [TemplateVM] is broken, misconfigured, or compromised, or if you wish to do a clean reinstall in order to upgrade to a new version, you can reinstall any TemplateVM from the Qubes repository.
-In what follows, the phrase "target TemplateVM" refers to whichever TemplateVM you want to reinsatll.
+In what follows, the phrase "target TemplateVM" refers to whichever TemplateVM you want to reinstall.
 If you want to reinstall more than one TemplateVM, repeat these instructions for each one.